ankschoubey/old-blog/_posts/2021-04-02-information.md

 Photo by <a href="https://unsplash.com/@pro321?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">prottoy hassan</a> on <a href="https://unsplash.com/s/photos/thinking?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-Finding Applicable Information

-I don't know how to write this and how to present.
-I'll also change the blogpost title later.
+Information is clutter.
+Finding applicable information is power.

+The more applicable information you can find, the more you can apply them and make better decisions.

-Why information should be applied?
+## Why information should be applied?
 - Information if not applied is meaningless unless it is your profession to find and document new information.

-By appling information faster, you will solve your problems faster or atleast move towards solving your problems faster.
+- By appling information faster, you will solve your problems faster or atleast move towards solving your problems faster.

-The information that is not learned will be forgotten.
+- The information that is not learned will be forgotten.

-Planning.
+## Finding applicable information

+There are many ways to find applicable information, these are a few that come to mind.

+### Planning
+A plan may or may not be used, but planning is useful because it uncovers many aspects of the problem.
+It is easier to discovers paths to avoid.

-Asking Questions.
+## Asking Questions

-Knowing People who can answer.
+Knowing People who can answer

 Searching and Googling

-Reading Books
+## Reading Books

 I have yet to understand the structure of many types of books so I haven't practices this yet: skip pages liberay.
 Read only chapters that are applicable then close the book and live your life.

 Being multidisciplinary.

-Mental Models and Heuristics.
+## Mental Models and Heuristics.

-Segregation of Duties / Friends who what the best for you.
+## Segregation of Duties / Friends who what the best for you.

 Thinking

 Knowledge vs Thinking

+You need time to think

+Having knowledge is not enough.
+You need time to think.
+Absorb the information and make it your own.